Kanyadaan (1968 film)

 Kanyadaan is a 1968 Hindi social romantic drama film directed by Mohan Sehgal.
 The film was produced by Rajendra Bhatia for Kiron Productions.
 The story and screenplay was written by R.A Baqueri with dialogue by Sarshar Sailani and director of photography was K. H. Kapadia.
 The music direction was by Shankar Jaikishan and lyrics by Hasrat Jaipuri and Gopaldas Neeraj.
 The film stars Shashi Kapoor, Asha Parekh, Om Prakash, Achala Sachdev, Dilip Raj, Sayeeda Khan and Padma Rani.

 The plot revolved around the social issue of child marriage.
-Rekha and Amar are married off as children, they grow up to fall in love with different people and are ultimately not accepting the marriage performed in childhood.
+Rekha and Amar are married off as children, they grow up to fall in love with different people and do not accept their child marriage.

 Plot

 The film starts with a hockey match between the girls' team Bulbuls, and the boys' team Heroes.
 The girls win by 2 goals to one.
 Amar (Dileep Raj) from the boys' team and Lata (Sayeeda Khan) from the Bulbul team are attracted to each other.
 Amar Kumar (Shashi Kapoor) is a poet, and friends with Amar.
 People often get confused with their names as their names are the same.
 When Kumar finds out about his friend's love, he takes the initiative to get them married and also promises Lata's father that he would take care of her as she has no in-laws to do so.
 Kumar, on the way to a town on business has a car breakdown and meets Rekha (Asha Parekh), a village girl.
 She invites him to stay at their house as he has no other place to go and Kumar accepts it.
 Both Rekha and Kumar are attracted to each other.

 When he starts back, he deliberately stops at her village.
 Convinced about Rekha's feelings for him, he approaches her mother to ask her hand in marriage.
 But when Rekha's mother (Achala Sachdev) reveals that Rekha was already married to a guy named Amar in her childhood and even Rekha was oblivious to that till now, he gets shocked.
 She gives him a photo of the wedding and asks him to help her to find Amar, as she couldn't find out where he lives now.
 Kumar quietly leaves.
 Rekha, being a girl who respects traditions to the core, accepts her fate and tries to forget Kumar.
 But When Kumar returns later with a childhood photo of himself along with his parents and his driving licence stating that his full name is Amar Kumar, she feels very happy and leaves with him as his wife.